ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 ![VPC](https://raw.githubusercontent.com/ealtili/Blog/master/AWS/vpcdeepdive/VPC.png)

-Maybe a direct connect gateway.
-Use AWS Direct Connect gateway to connect your VPCs.
 Transit gateway is a service that was launched in about November 2018.
 Transit gateway allows you to connect to many VPCs.
 Up to 5,000 Vpcs can communicate to each other over a transit gateway.
 We can also use VPN from an on-premises to a transit gateway.
+Maybe a direct connect gateway.
+Use AWS Direct Connect gateway to connect your VPCs

 ![Direct Connect Gateway](https://docs.aws.amazon.com/directconnect/latest/UserGuide/images/direct-connect-tgw.png)